shudnal/TradersExtended/README.md

 Configs use Boss Keys to filter tradeable item list (https://valheim.fandom.com/wiki/Global_Keys).

-You can use console command ```tradersextended save``` It will generate ObjectDB.list.json file next to mod's dll with all the items currently in your game.
+You can use console command ```tradersextended save``` It will generate ObjectDB.list.json file in **\BepInEx\config\shudnal.TradersExtended\** folder with all the items currently in your game.

+### Google Sheets JSON Helper

+For easy configs formatting you can use [Google Sheets JSON Helper](https://docs.google.com/spreadsheets/d/1VgGlERaRb2rDB6ULdoWM39Sh0L_X1sR4dJE1CgRDsYI).
+It was created for this mod to help editing configs.

+More info in the spreadsheet itself.

+Credits for the idea, first implementation, testing and documentation for @MeowingInsanely!

 ### Tradeable item model
 * prefab - string - Prefab name of item.
 Column Item from [item list](https://valheim-modding.github.io/Jotunn/data/objects/item-list.html)
 * stack - integer - how many items in stack.
 If set to 0 then item will be ignored.
 * price - integer - price for stack.
 If set to 0 then item will be ignored.
 * quality - integer - quality of item.
 If set to 0 then for buy list quality will be default and for sell list quality will not be checked
-* requiredGlobalKey - string - if set, then global key should be set for item to appear
+* requiredGlobalKey - string, comma-separated - if set, then all global keys from the list should be set for item to appear.
+In other words if any global key is not set then item will not be available.
-* notRequiredGlobalKey - string - if set, then global key should NOT be set for item to appear
+* notRequiredGlobalKey - string, comma-separated - if set, then all global keys from the list should NOT be set for item to appear.
+In other words if any global key is set then item will not be available.

 ### Tradeable(Buy) list example
 * I want to be able to buy a Dragon egg for 500 coins after I had killed Moder